joaorfclopes/gocontact/README.md

 ### `yarn quick-start`

-Install all the dependencies (for backend and frontend) and runs the app in the development mode.\
+Install all the dependencies (for backend and frontend) and runs the app.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Hope you like it! :smile: